oiv-an/Voice/README.md

 *   **Clipboard:** Automatic copying and pasting of recognized text.

 ## Changelog

+### v2.2.0
+*   **Recognition History:** Added a "History" button (🕒) to the main window.
+You can now view the last 50 recordings, see both raw and processed text, and copy either version.
+*   **UI Improvements:** The history window is designed in a dark theme and supports scrolling.

 ### v2.1.3
 *   **Recovery Bug Fix:** Fixed an issue where the recovery folder was not created automatically on first run.